Welcome to today's edition of the Rush 24-7 podcast.

 And he's running around buffooning his way into major success against Hillary Clinton.

-The next thing to drive buys are just blown away by apparently white women are this is all polling data now, but white women are abandoning Hillary in droves.
+The next thing the drive-bys are just blown away by is apparently white women are, this is all polling data now, but white women are abandoning Hillary in droves.

-And folks, we all know, and we talk about it a lot, this disconnect that exists between the people who are in the political clash.
+Folks, we all know, and we talk about it a lot, this disconnect that exists between the people who are in the political class.

-From finance to media to uh politics to general business.
+From finance to media to politics to general business.

 I don't think they're out of touch.